microsoft/autogen/website/docs/ecosystem/portkey.md

    Generate your API key in the [Portkey Dashboard](https://app.portkey.ai/).

 And, that's it!
-With just this, you can start logging all of your Autogen requests and make them reliable.
+With just this, you can start logging all of your AutoGen requests and make them reliable.

 3. **Let's Run your Agent**